ForrestErickson/ForrestErickson/README.md

 * Paleontology
 * Freethought (fighting supernatural nonsense where ever found.)

 Recently (2024-2025) I have been volunteering with Public Invention on the Krake Project.
 See: https://github.com/PubInv/krake
 Krake is the child project of GPAD project (2022).
 See:https://github.com/PubInv/general-alarm-device
+Public Invention is a non profit company whose mission is:
+> We invent things that help all people.
+We empower inventors, technologists, and students to publish, find, and collaborate on invention ideas through direct coaching, team formation, curation of work, publication, co-working/learning events, and in some cases material support.

 Other:
 Facebook: https://www.facebook.com/forrest.erickson.5
 Youtube: https://www.youtube.com/@forresterickson6225